Clark Griffith: Managerial record

-Hall of Fame candidacy
+National Baseball Hall of Fame

 In 1939, sportswriter Bob Considine expressed disappointment that Griffith had not already been elected to the Baseball Hall of Fame.
 He referred to Griffith as "the real father of the American League", citing the fact that Griffith had been a key force in attracting National League players to join the American League teams in their initial years.
 He wrote that Griffith "belongs in any hall of fame where the elective body is composed of sports writers, for no other reason than that no sports writer ever came away from the old guy without a story.
 Some of them were even kindly stories."

 Griffith had appeared on ballot for the second Baseball Hall of Fame election (1937), but he received 2% of the possible votes.
 In 1938, he received votes on only 3.8% of the submitted ballots.
 He received votes on 7.3% of ballots the next year.
 The Hall of Fame held only triennial elections for a few years.
 In 1942, 30.5% of voters submitted Griffith's name.

 Griffith was elected to the Baseball Hall of Fame by the Old Timers Committee in 1946.
 He was honored at the induction ceremony the following year.
 According to author Dennis Corcoran, Griffith had attended the initial Hall of Fame induction ceremony in 1939 but that there is no evidence that Griffith came to the 1947 induction or any other ceremony.